watoomz/minecraft-java/README.md

 Change external IP to be the host running k3s

+Change OPS and Whitelist value to be your UUID

 Change minecraft version to desired version eg:
  - name: VERSION
    value: "1.16.5"